sampsyo/cs6120/content/blog/2023-11-28-mlir/index.md

 <img width="368" alt="Screenshot 2023-12-01 at 6 18 35 PM" src="https://github.com/20ashah/cs6120/assets/33373825/a4f9bc37-3ad7-46de-98d6-727e752b8ec0">

-These structures are very similar in that both structure programs into modules, functions, and blocks, but the way they are implemented in MLIR as "Ops" is an important distinction that contributes to MLIR's extensibility.
+These structures are very similar in that both structure programs into a hierarchy of modules, functions, and blocks, but the way they are implemented in MLIR as "Operations" is an important distinction that contributes to MLIR's extensibility.

-### Ops
+### Operations
-Ops serve as fundamental computation units within the MLIR.
-They encapsulate specific functionalities or transformations, offering a high level of abstraction.
-Ops provide a flexible way to define and customize operations, enabling the representation of diverse domain-specific functionalities and enhancing MLIR's adaptability and expressiveness compared to LLVM's fixed set of instructions.
-In MLIR, everything is defined as an Op and they can exist at any level of the IR at any time, an advantage that is exploited during progressive lowering.
+Operations, or Ops, serve as the fundamental semantic unit within the MLIR.
+Everything in MLIR is an Op.
+This includes every structure in MLIR's hierarchy including modules, functions, blocks, and instructions.
+Ops were specifically designed to allow for user-defined extensions and the structure of an Op is how MLIR's customizability design principle is achieved.

 ### Dialects
-TODO
+MLIR's extensibility and support for an arbitrary number of IRs is realized through the use of _Dialects_.
+Dialects serve as logical groupings for Ops, attributes, and types, analogous to modular libraries in programming languages like C++.
+Part of MLIR's strength lies in its ability to seamlessly mix dialects, enabling the coexistence of Ops from different dialects with Ops from any level IR.
+This facilitates the preservation of higher-level semantics throughout the compilation pipeline until they are no longer required.

 # Applications of MLIR

 ### TensorFlow
-TODO
+TODO - Jiahan

+# ***Recap ends here***

+# TODO: Revise / add on below
 # Discussion

 [Discussion thread](https://github.com/sampsyo/cs6120/discussions/419)